 Born at 25 weeks, he weighed only two pounds and was so small he could fit into his father's palm.
-Daniel was transferred from the hospital where he was born to the neonatal intensive care unit (NICU) at Mattel Children's Hospital UCLA.
+Daniel was transferred from the hospital where he was born to the neonatal intensive care unit (NICU) at UCLA Mattel Children's Hospital.
 There, the micro-preemie was placed in a special incubator, hooked up to a myriad of tubes and monitors and cared for by a team of experts who specialize in treating medically fragile newborns.
 The goal was to keep Daniel alive so his body could continue to develop as if he were still in his mother's womb.

 He was so small and weak, his parents were not sure that their third child would survive.
 The family prayed a lot and left his fate in God's hands.

 Then a few months later, Daniel started thriving and the doctors and nurses began giving the family more and more positive updates.
 Fifteen long weeks after his birth, Daniel finally went home to Palmdale.